 Discover why federal agencies need an SEO strategy and the common challenges faced by .gov websites from an SEO that has worked with three different federal agencies.

 In my 18 years as an SEO, I’ve run into folks that seem to think federal agencies don’t need an SEO strategy or that hiring an SEO is a waste of taxpayer dollars, and frankly, comments like that make me livid (and I’ve ranted about it in one of my SEO audio tips).
-I’ve asked Google reps dozens of times if .govs get a unique boost (they don’t).
-Additionally, I’ve seen with my own eyes technical and content issues that negatively impact the organic traffic potential of those federal websites.
+I’ve asked Google reps dozens of times if .govs get a special boost (they don’t), additionally, I’ve seen with my own eyes technical and content issues that negatively impact the organic traffic potential of those federal websites.

 Here are the SEO challenges I’ve seen with federal websites:

 - Web migration issues have cost them inbound links and traffic.